rgolubtsov/transroutownish-proto-bus-spring-boot/README.md

 ### Exploring a Docker image payload

-The following is not necessary but might be considered interesting &mdash; to look up into the running container, and check out that the microservice's JAR, log, and routes data store are at their expected places and in effect:
+The following is not necessary but might be considered interesting &mdash; to look up into the running container, and check out that the microservice's JAR layers, log, and routes data store are at their expected places and in effect:

 ```
 $ sudo docker ps -a